-Current Visitor Center Hours 9 AM - 5 PM
+Winter Visitor Center Hours 9 AM - 5 PM

 Shuttle Bus Required May 16 - October 16, 2019

 Visitors are required to take a shuttle bus from the White Rock visitor center to access the main visited area of Bandelier National Monument between the hours of 9 AM and 3 PM, including the visitor center, Main Loop Trail, and Falls Trail.
 Shuttles run approximately every 30 minutes weekdays, and 20 minutes weekends.
 Last shuttle leaves the Frijoles Canyon Visitor Center at 5 PM.